LeptaSpace/zs/README.md

 ## Other Goals

+Disclaimer: the "vision" thing is way overrated.
+I only add this section because it's fun.

 This experiment started with the idea of a domain specific language for ZeroMQ examples.
 This is still a good idea.
 I'd like a language that compiles into clean C, Ruby, Python, whatever, using our code generation skills.
 It would solve a lot of problems in teaching ZeroMQ.

+Imagine a ZeroScript runtime for embedded systems, so we can throw apps at 32KB devices.
+I really can't wait to try this.
+It changes the sense of "programmable devices".
+If you know Forth, you know it was used exactly for this kind of work (telescopes), long decades ago.

+Imagine wrapping up libraries like Zyre, so ZeroScript apps can find each other on a network and throw themselves at each other.

+Since each box will have an arbitrary set of atomics, bytecode is not portable.
+However the compilation process is lossless, so that we can produce source code back from bytecode.

 Perhaps the most compelling reason for a new language project is to give the ZeroMQ community an opportunity to work together.
 We are often fragmented across platforms and operating systems, yet we are solving the same kinds of problems over and over.
 A shared language would bring together valuable experience.
 This is the thing which excites me the most, which we managed to almost do using C (as it can be wrapped in anything, so ties together many cultural threads).